 Park Road, Milton is home to a popular strip of cafes around the corner from the XXXX Brewery.
 Please ignore the obnoxious Eiffel Tour replica that stands above the Italian restaurant La Dolce Vita.

-Eat, drink and be entertained in the bustling market-style dining of Eat Street Friday through Sunday.
+Eat, drink and be entertained in the bustling market-style dining of Eat Street North Shore Friday through Sunday.
 Eat Street Northshore provides a global feast Riverside, in a compound appropriately constructed of old shipping containers.
-There is a $2.50 entry fee for those 13+ and parking is free.
+There is a $6 entry fee for those aged 13+ and parking is free.

-Fortitude Valley is the place to find a party and is popular with the local LGBTQ community.
+Fortitude Valley is the place to find a party and is popular with the LGBTQI+ community.